kyma-project/btp-manager/docs/contributor/02-10-operations.md

    ```
    force-delete: "true"
    ```
-   If you use the label, all the existing Service Instances and Service Bindings are deleted automatically.
+   If you use the label, all the existing ServiceInstances and ServiceBindings are deleted automatically.

 2. At first, the deprovisioning process tries to perform the deletion in a hard delete mode.
 It tries to delete all ServiceBindings and ServiceInstances across all Namespaces.
 The time limit for the hard delete is 20 minutes.
 3. Then it checks if there are any leftover ServiceBindings or ServiceInstances.